-- (a) In this Practice Direction, "Form" means the appropriate Form in Appendix A to these Practice Directions. - (b) Claimants in all NIMA claims must comply with the NIMA pre-action protocol at Annex B in Appendix C to these Practice Directions ("NIMA pre-action protocol") before commencing court proceedings. - (c) As stated in the NIMA pre-action protocol, for NIMA claims where the quantum of damages claimed is below \$3,000 before apportionment of liability and excluding survey fees, interests, costs and disbursements ("NIMA claims below \$3,000"), claimants must lodge their claims with the Financial Industry Disputes Resolution Centre Ltd ("FIDReC") before commencing court proceedings.
-FIDReC will manage these claims, generally by applying the processes of mediation and where necessary, adjudication, in accordance with its Terms of Reference. - (d) All parties must comply in substance and spirit with the terms of the NIMA pre-action protocol.
+- (a) In this Practice Direction, "Form" means the appropriate Form in Appendix A to these Practice Directions. - (b) Claimants in all NIMA claims must comply with the NIMA pre-action protocol set out in Appendix C to these Practice Directions ("NIMA pre-action protocol") before commencing court proceedings.
+For NIMA claims where action is contemplated in the High Court which is to be transferred to the District Court, claimants must comply with the NIMA pre-action protocol for motor accidents occurring on or after 1st December 2016, before commencing court proceedings. - (c) As stated in the NIMA pre-action protocol, for NIMA claims where the quantum of damages claimed is below \$3,000 before apportionment of liability and excluding survey fees, interests, costs and disbursements ("NIMA claims below \$3,000"), claimants must lodge their claims with the Financial Industry Disputes Resolution Centre Ltd ("FIDReC") before commencing court proceedings.
+FIDReC will manage these claims, generally by applying the processes of mediation and where necessary, adjudication, in accordance with its Terms of Reference. - (d) All parties must comply in substance and spirit with the terms of the NIMA preaction protocol.
 A breach by one party will not exempt the other parties in the claim from following the protocol so far as they are able. - (e) In exercising its discretion and powers as to costs as well as under section 116 of the Evidence Act (Cap.
 97), the Court will have regard to the extent to which the protocol has been complied with by the parties.
-If non-compliance has led to unnecessary costs and interest payable, the Court may make the following orders: - an order disallowing a defaulting party his costs, or some part of his costs, even if he succeeds; - (ii) an order that the defaulting party pay the other party or parties their costs of the proceedings, or part of those costs; - (iii) an order that the defaulting party pay those costs on an indemnity basis. - (f) For NIMA claims below \$3,000, the Court will consider the following situations as non-compliance with the NIMA pre-action protocol:
+If non-compliance has led to unnecessary costs and interest payable, the Court may make the following orders: - (i) an order disallowing a defaulting party his costs, or some part of his costs, even if he succeeds; - (ii) an order that the defaulting party pay the other party or parties their costs of the proceedings, or part of those costs; - (iii) an order that the defaulting party pay those costs on an indemnity basis.

-- commencement of Court proceedings before adjudication of the claim by FIDReC; - (ii) a finding by the Court that the quantum of damages before apportionment of liability is less than \$3,000 and the pleaded claim is for an amount exceeding \$3,000; - (iii) the claimant has failed to obtain a Court judgment that is more favourable than the adjudication award made by FIDReC. - (g) Where the claimant in a NIMA claim below \$3,000 has commenced Court proceedings before adjudication of the claim by FIDReC, the Court may stay the action under Order 34A of the Rules of Court to require the claimant to lodge and proceed with his claim at FIDReC. - (h) In all cases to which the NIMA pre-action protocol applies, the Court will not impose sanctions where there are good reasons for non-compliance.
+- (f) For NIMA claims below \$3,000, the Court will consider the following situations as non-compliance with the NIMA pre-action protocol: - (i) commencement of Court proceedings before adjudication of the claim by FIDReC; - (ii) a finding by the Court that the quantum of damages before apportionment of liability is less than \$3,000 and the pleaded claim is for an amount exceeding \$3,000; - (iii) the claimant has failed to obtain a Court judgment that is more favourable than the adjudication award made by FIDReC. - (g) Where the claimant in a NIMA claim below \$3,000 has commenced Court proceedings before the claim is adjudicated by FIDReC, the Court may stay the action under Order 34A of the Rules of Court to require the claimant to lodge and proceed with his claim at FIDReC. - (h) In all cases to which the NIMA pre-action protocol applies, the Court will not impose sanctions where there are good reasons for non-compliance.